 Keyboard switch guide

 There are probably hundreds of keyswitches you can choose from.
 People embrace new models every now and then, they change springs and lube stems.
-I
+However, just like most enthusiasts, you will most likely settle on one of the three main types of switches.

 This page is under construction.